twistlock/docs/api/descriptions/groups/post.md

-Adds a group of users to the system.
+Creates a group with users.

 To invoke this endpoint in the Console UI: